 The Siwa Villa is a traditionally built mud house completely restored to Boutique Hotel standards.
 Accommodation for families on holiday, safari groups or travelers who want to experience ‘Somewhere Different‘ and not just another hotel room.
 The villa is quiet and very private behind the old Shali fort in Siwa, five minutes from the Market Square.There are four large bedrooms that can accommodate up to nine people.
 The roof terrace has a large fire place big enough to roast a lamb or two with several quite areas around the house for people to relax.To see the different areas of the Siwa Villa inside scroll down the page to see them all.
 Please also see the relaxation and entertainment sections as well.

-The villa is serviced by a full time Siwan house keeper and Ludmila who is the House Manager.
+The villa is serviced by a full time Siwan house keeper and Penny who lives here in the winter months.

 Mohammad will take care of your every need from morning

 to dusk doing all the washing up, changing the sheets, providing fresh towels, fresh bread in the morning and making the fires to taking you to the hot springs in the resident donkey and cart.

 Penny will make sure you have everything you need and will sort out all your excursions into the desert or swimming in the many roman springs around the oasis.

 Duncan (if in Siwa) will drive you anywhere you want to explore in the Oasis in our jeep, and if you want to go exploring somewhere he has never been, even better.